srikaaviya/Testgen/README.md

 ## What it does

-`pytestgen-ai` reads your Python files, extracts all public functions using AST parsing, sends each function to Groq AI, and writes a complete `test_<filename>.py` file with pytest test cases — including coverage report.
-Works best with pure functions and business logic.
+`pytestgen-ai` reads your Python files, extracts all public functions using AST parsing, sends each function to Groq AI in parallel, and writes a complete `test_<filename>.py` file with pytest test cases — including a coverage report.

 ```
-your code → AST parsing → Groq AI → test file → coverage report
+your code → AST parsing → Groq AI (parallel) → test file → coverage report
 ```

 ## Installation